top of page

 The college essay is one of the most important parts of your college application.
 It provides you with the chance to stand out from the competition.
-A college application reveals about you things that your grades and transcripts won’t be able to.
+A college application reveals things about you that your grades and transcripts won’t be able to.

 The focus should be on capturing the attention of the reader and telling a personal story that is compelling while showing that your values align with those of the college that you are applying for.